milky2028/web-components/README.md

 - Supported by Ionic.

-- CSS is packaged in seperate files, so files can be singularly distributed as one JavaScript file, but css is written in different files.
+- CSS is writetn in seperate files, but components can be singularly distributed as one JavaScript fil.
 So not written as file, but distributed as single file.

 Cons

-- Not super popular.
+- Not super popular, but about as popular as some third-party libraries we might have to rely on if using Angular.

-## Some other solutions I looked at, but did not fully consider
+## Some other solutions I looked at, but didn't fully consider

 Polymer